syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 cellStyle.TextBrush = New PdfSolidBrush(New PdfColor(131, 130, 136))

-'Create the layout format for grid
+'Creates the layout format for grid

 Dim layoutFormat As New PdfGridLayoutFormat()